-Switch-off button 1 is fitted on the left side of the handlebar.
+The stop button 1 is fitted on the left side of the handlebar.

-- The switch-off button ⋈ is in the basic position In this position, the ignition circuit is closed and the engine can be started. - The switch-off button ⋈ is pressed In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.
+- The stop button ⋈ is in the basic position In this position, the ignition circuit is closed and the engine can be started. - Stop button ⋈ pressed In this position, the ignition circuit is interrupted, a running engine stops, and a non-running engine will not start.